Early birds Ski touring adventures

 The winter at Dachstein Krippenstein is a true paradise for all who love the backcountry ski touring adventure.
 In today's blog post, we take you along on three varied tours – from the marked Heilbronner Runde, to the classic ascent to Wiesberghaus, and finally to the challenging Rumpler Runde.

-As a special highlight, we also want to recommend the popular early tourers ride – held every Friday, Saturday, and Sunday at 7:30 am (cable car ascent only) until the end of the winter season – where the early morning magic of Dachstein Krippenstein is palpable right from the start.
+As a special highlight, we also want to recommend the popular early tourers ride from 27.02.2026 until end of season held every Friday, Saturday, and Sunday at 7:30 am (cable car ascent only) until the end of the winter season – where the early morning magic of Dachstein Krippenstein is palpable right from the start.
 The perfect beginning for all early birds.

 Early tourers ride